 It’s snake oil, it doesn’t work…lots of fake reviews on their website, their 5* trustpilot reviews as shown on the website is also fake…the money back guarantee vanished from the website after purchasing.

 – Richie Austin, March 2022.

 Lots to be concerned about here – not only the fact that it doesn’t work or that the company are faking reviews so blatantly, but that they promise a full refund only to have this section vanish after purchase!

-Of 27 Amazon reviews, Nanohair scores 3.5 – so, not very well.
+Of 27 Amazon reviews at time of writing, Nanohair scores 3.5 – so, not very well.
 Admittedly, some of the reviewers had only been using it for 2 months but another, who had been using Nanohair for 9 months, hadn’t noticed much of a difference, either.
-So, not exactly the glorious regrowth they’re advertising after a month!
+So, not exactly the incredible regrowth they’re advertising after a month!

 I’m glad you asked!
 Honestly, I don’t recommend Nanohair – maybe your hair salon will tell you different, and that’s great, ask them about it!
 But I have zero faith in the brand after looking at these fake reviews, or their claims about miraculous regrowth in only 30 days.

 Other cons include the fact that there are 10 disposable bottles per pack – not exactly eco-friendly, guys!

 So check out my 5 favorite serums for hair growth in this post, or the below serums with a far better reputation: